SCENE 01 / CREW HIRING

 Mexican film crew sourcing under STPC and STIC collective agreements, AMC-credentialed DPs and gaffers, IMSS-registered department heads, INM artist visa coordination for non-resident crew, and USMCA cross-border IATSE/DGA reciprocity for US co-productions

 Here is how this works in practice.
 Our crew-hiring desk in Mexico City builds department-by-department rosters across the federal-union frame and the global reciprocity stack.
-The STPC (Sindicato de Trabajadores de la Producción Cinematográfica) is Mexico's IATSE counterpart and gatekeeps below-the-line crew on EFICINE 189-financed features; STIC (Sindicato de Trabajadores de la Industria Cinematográfica) governs federal cinema crew; AMC (Asociación Mexicana de Cineastas) credentials cinematographers in line with ASC; DGADUM organizes directors; SOMECINE administers composers and musicians; SOGEM organizes writers; and ANDA represents on-camera talent.
+The STPC (Sindicato de Trabajadores de la Producción Cinematográfica) is Mexico's IATSE counterpart and gatekeeps below-the-line crew on EFICINE 189-funded features.
+STIC (Sindicato de Trabajadores de la Industria Cinematográfica) governs federal cinema crew.
+AMC (Asociación Mexicana de Cineastas) credentials cinematographers in line with ASC.
+DGADUM organizes directors.
+SOMECINE administers composers and musicians.
+SOGEM organizes writers.
+And ANDA represents on-camera talent.

+Here is the breakdown.
 On the ground, we source department heads from the working roster that has trained under Emmanuel 'Chivo' Lubezki ASC, Rodrigo Prieto ASC AMC, and Guillermo Navarro ASC — the DPs behind the Mexican Best Cinematography Oscar streak.
 This covers and from camera departments that have rolled at Estudios Churubusco (Mexico's flagship since 1945), Estudios América, Lemon Studios, Argos Comunicación, Estudios Tepeyac (TV Azteca), Televisa San Ángel, Imagina Studios, and Fox Baja Studios in Rosarito.
-Every offer flows through IMSS payroll registration, ISR withholding, INFONAVIT housing inputs, and SAT CFDI 4.0 electronic invoicing so EFICINE auditors can reconcile spend.
+Each give flows through IMSS payroll sign-ups, ISR withholding, INFONAVIT housing inputs, and SAT CFDI 4.0 electronic invoicing so EFICINE auditors can reconcile spend.

+Here is what that looks like on the ground.
 On the ground, Specialty hires route through state film commissions.
 The list covers Comisión de Filmaciones de la CDMX, COFILMA Querétaro, Baja Film Commission, Cancún and Quintana Roo Film Commission, Yucatán, Jalisco, Veracruz, Sonora, Chihuahua, and Oaxaca Film Commissions.
 Which keep regional crew rolls.
-For indigenous-language productions we set up community liaisons certified by INALI (Instituto Nacional de Lenguas Indígenas).
-For Tijuana-San Diego same-day shoots we issue daily INM permits paired with CBP coordination for crew crossing.
+For indigenous-language shoots we set up community liaisons certified by INALI (Instituto Nacional de Lenguas Indígenas).
+For Tijuana-San Diego same-day shoots we issue daily INM permits paired with CBP planning for crew crossing.

 FAQ